BindBC/bindbc-sdl/README.md

 When not using DUB to manage your project, first use DUB to compile the BindBC libraries with the `dynamicBC` or `staticBC` configuration, then pass `-betterC` to the compiler when building your project.

 ## The minimum required SDL version
-By default, each bindbc-sdl binding is configured to compile bindings for the lowest supported version of the C libraries.
+By default, each `bindbc-sdl` binding is configured to compile bindings for the lowest supported version of the C libraries.
 This ensures the widest level of compatibility at runtime.
-This behavior can be overridden via the `-version` compiler switch and the `versions` DUB directive.
+This behavior can be overridden via the `-version` compiler switch or the `versions` DUB directive.

 It is recommended that you always select the minimum version you require _and no higher_.
 In this example, the SDL dynamic binding is compiled to support SDL 2.0.2.